Skip to main content

 4. Vite Packages are not loaded. (md is not defined)

 Make sure node packages are built npm run build.
-If the problem persists, locate and remove "hot" file in the public folder.
+If you were previously using the dev server, locate and remove "hot" file in the public folder.

 sudo tail -f /var/log/nginx/error.log